rfshelley/Documentation/ref-docs/event-ref.rst

 getDateValue()
 --------------

-The value of the event as a `Date`_ object, if applicable.
+The value of the Event as a `Date`_ object, if applicable.

 **Signature:**
     ``Date getDateValue()``

 **Returns:**
-    `Date`_ - If the value of this event is date, a Date will be returned. ``null`` will be returned if the value of the event is not parseable to a Date.
+    `Date`_ - If the value of this Event is date, a Date will be returned. ``null`` will be returned if the value of the Event is not parseable to a Date.

 **Example:**